openpnp/openpnp/GcodeAsyncDriver.md

 ### For existing GcodeDrivers

 Use the [[Issues and Solutions]] system.
 It will suggest the replacement of the driver for you.
-If you accept, all the work is done.
+You need to progress to the **Advanced** Milestone, for Issues & Solutions to suggest the conversion.
+If you accept, all the work is done, i.e. you won't lose any existing G-code, or Axis and Actuator assignments.

 If for some reason you still need to do it manually, and you are migrating an existing `machine.xml`, and you want to keep the settings and the G-code setup of your existing GcodeDriver, you need to change its class _in place_.